 It is IGS and Hull’s belief that it was not the intent of the Commission to exclude such a widely used technology in CHP systems from being eligible to receive net metering.
 Therefore, in order to ensure the full range of CHP technology is eligible for net metering, OAC 4901:1-10-28 should be modified to clarify that reciprocating engine technology is included in the acceptable technologies for net metering.
 This can be done by changing the definition of microturbine to include reciprocating engine as part of that definition.
 The Commission has already suggested in the November 7 Entry that the definition of microturbine be further defined.
 Accordingly, IGS suggests the following modification to Staff’s proposed definition of microturbine in OAC 4901:1-10-28(A)(4):

-"Microturbine" means a combustion-turbine used by a customer-generator on the customer-generator's premises.
+"Microturbine" means a combustion-turbine or reciprocating engine used by a customer-generator on the customer-generator's premises.

 In the alternative, the Commission could insert reciprocating engine technology in the list of eligible net metering technologies set forth in OAC 4901:1-10-28(A)(1)(a).
 Either modification to OAC 4901:1-10-28 will help ensure that reciprocating engine technology will remain a viable option for CHP projects in the future.